 Best laptop 2016 - Windows 10 buying guide and top picks

-Getting the right laptop isn’t always easy.
-As well as working out your budget, there’s a whole range of other things to think about including size, weight, battery life and gaming prowess.
-Often, it’s a matter of getting the right compromise, sacrificing one component for another.
-For example, you might decide that thin and light is more important than having something super powerful.
+Finding the laptop that's right for you isn’t always easy.
+Along with working out your budget, there’s a whole range of other things to think about including size, weight, battery life and gaming performance too.
+It’s often a matter of getting the right compromise, sacrificing one component for another.
+For example, you might decide that having something super powerful is more important than it being thin and light.
 There are some pitfalls that you should avoid, too.
 For example, Intel has just released its Skylake architecture, which means that older Haswell-based laptops may suddenly be a lot cheaper, but not necessarily better value.

 As you can see, making the right choice isn’t always that easy.
 There’s where I come in, with my guide to the best laptops available right now.
 Every year Expert Reviews tests hundreds of laptops, with the best coverage in the UK.
 This means that I can cut through everything and bring the absolute best list.